anaclumos/extracranial/Research/pages/Open Core Models.md

 Can Open Source and Business coexist?

 🧵1/ OK, This is interesting.
-Nodemailer's developer, Andris Reinman, shares his candid journey from open-source idealism to a thriving business with EmailEngine.
+Nodemailer's developer, Andris Reinman, shared his shift from open-source idealism to a thriving business, EmailEngine.
 A tale of lessons, shifts, and success.

-🧵2/ His new approach is the "Open Core Model," used by @ghost and many other successful businesses.
-I would even say @Nextjs is partially open core, given it's strong ties to the @vercel framework.
+🧵2/ His new approach is the Open Core Model.
+You offer a core version of a software open-source, while additional services (such as hosted services) are paid offerings.
+I would even say @nextjs is partially open-core, given its strong ties to the @vercel framework.

 🧵3/ Starting with a radical open-source ethos, Andris prioritized reach over revenue, using permissive licenses for projects like Nodemailer.
 A noble yet financially unrewarding path.